AnkitVashisht110/Corizo-Internship-Project/README.md

-#  minor Project - Stock Price Prediction Using Linear Regression
+#  Minor Project - Stock Price Prediction Using Linear Regression

 This project focuses on predicting stock prices using historical data and applying a **Linear Regression** model.
 By leveraging stock market trends and historical price movements, the model aims to forecast future stock prices with the help of supervised learning.